 - With two pairs, place your most robust pair in the back (the weakest pair in front).

 - Only split them up with 3 of a kind when holding aces.
 Keep a pair in the back and one ace upfront.

 - With three pairs, split them up to have two pairs in the back and one in the front.
 Place your most robust pair up front.

-- With 4 of a kind, split them up and put a pair up front.
+- Split them up with 4 of a kind and put a pair up front.
 The exception to this rule is if you’re holding quad 2s through 6s.
 Always keep these hands intact.

 - Split full houses.
 This is counterintuitive, I know.
 But the chances are high that if you keep the hand intact (in the back), you’ll push (at best).
 When you split the hand up, you have a (high) chance of winning.

 - When in doubt, ask the dealer to set your cards ‘the house way.’
 This is better than guessing and making less-than-optimal plays.